-

 Category Archives: open gardens

-Organics On The Edge
+Organics on the Edge

 On a visit to Hough Garden, near Alderley Edge in Cheshire, I discover a decorative organic kitchen garden infused with lessons from nature.
 By John Walker.
 Published in The Garden, September 2009.
 Countless cups of tea, careful observation of nature and … Continue reading